saammmyyyy/java-projects/README.md

-# java-projects
+# java-projects- student grades
-This is a repository for java mini projects
+This is a simple project that calculates the grades when scores are entered